 Mississippi Social Work License Requirements

 Mississippi offers three types of social work licenses.
 Applicants must obtain at least a BSW and a social work license to practice in the state.
-There may be additional requirements, such as a background check and clinical supervision, for those wishing to pursue higher licensing.
+Each license type requires passing the appropriate ASWB exam.
+Additionally, LCSW applicants must complete 24 months of full-time supervised clinical practice for license eligibility.

 Mississippi Governing Board